Third International Theory: Socialism

 The functioning of the political system of the "Jamahiriya" in the field and especially in production was hampered both by the opposition of the upper classes and by the insufficient preparations for the activities conducted and the inability of the new management staff to manage the economy.
 This led to discontent and unrest among the population against the political and economic innovations of the Libyan leadership.
 Some of the Muslim clergy accused Gaddafi of "deviation from the Qur'an."

 In response, authorities made serious efforts at limiting the influence of the clergy.
 Gaddafi made a televised public examination of the pro-opposition clergy members on the subject of the Qur'an.
 According to Gaddafi, he proved that they were unable to answer his questions, and he subsequently used that as a reason to deprive some of them of the right to conduct religious services.

 The final result of the economic reforms in the Jamahiriya was meant to be "the achievement of a new socialist society", a stage at which profit and money disappear from society and it becomes fully productive, and production fully meets the material needs of all members of society.
 At this stage, profits and money were meant to disappear by themselves.

 Thanks to successful oil exploration starting in 1961, Libya has become a prosperous state with the highest per capita income in Africa.
 In 1970, oil prices on world markets increased considerably, leading to the accumulation of substantial funds in Libya, as a supplier of oil to western countries.
 Government revenues from oil exports were to be used to finance urban development and the creation of a modern system of social welfare.

 At the same time, to improve Libya's international prestige, huge sums were spent on creating a well-equipped modern army.
 In the Middle East and North Africa, Libya served as a carrier of ideas of Arab nationalism and as an uncompromising enemy of Israel and the United States.
-The sharp drop in oil prices in mid-1980s and the UN sanctions for harbouring Palestinian separatists (in 1992) led to a significant weakening of Libya.
-On 12 September 2003 UN Security Council lifted the sanctions imposed in 1992.
+The sharp drop in oil prices in mid-1980s and the UN sanctions for its connection to the Lockerbie bombings (in 1992) led to a significant weakening of Libya.
+On 12 September 2003, the UN Security Council lifted the sanctions imposed in 1992.